weaviate/weaviate-io/developers/weaviate/search/rerank.md

 import PyCodeV3 from '!!raw-loader!/_includes/code/howto/search.rerank-v3.py';
 import TSCode from '!!raw-loader!/_includes/code/howto/search.rerank.ts';

-Search finds results and returns them in a particular order.
+Search finds results and returns them in a particular order.<br/>
 Reranking modules let you reorder the result set according to a different set of criteria.
-To reorder your initial search results, configure a reranking method.

 <details>
   <summary>
     Additional information
   </summary>

-### Configure reranking
+**Configure reranking**

 To rerank search results, enable a reranker [module](../configuration/modules.md) for your collection.
 For details, see the reranker's reference page: